mjspriggs/overview/glossary/glossary.md

 ### intermediate certificate
 {: #x3753781}

 A subordinate certificate that is issued by the trusted root certificate authority (CA) specifically to issue end-entity server certificates.
 The result is a certificate chain that begins at the trusted root CA, passes through the intermediate certificate, and ends with the SSL certificate issued to the organization.
-See also [certificate authority](#x2016383), [trusted root](#x2042234).
+See also [trusted root](#x2042234), [certificate authority](#x2016383).

 ### Internet of Things (IoT)
 {: #x6714341}